 Type of school: Private, four-year, coeducational, nonsectarian college offering outstanding programs in liberal arts and sciences, business, communication and media arts, and the performing arts

 Size of Campus: Two high-rise buildings, the Faculty Center, and residence halls in Midtown and the East Village of Manhattan

 Number of Students: Approximately 2,000 undergraduates (6% international undergraduate population)

-Minors and Pre-professional Programs: Accounting, Art History, Art Therapy, Arts for Communities, Arts Management, Asian Studies, Biology, Business Management, Chemistry, Creative Writing, Dance, Drama Therapy, Economics, English & World Literatures, Environmental Studies, Fashion Studies, Forensic Psychology, Gender & Sexuality Studies, Graphic Design, History, International Studies, Journalism, Justice Studies, Language Sciences, Music, Musical Theatre, Neuroscience, Philosophy, Photography, Political Science, Pre-dental, Pre-law, Pre-medical, Pre-veterinary, Psychology, Religious Studies, Social Work, Sociology, Speech-Language Pathology & Audiology, Studio Art, Theatre Arts
+Minors and Pre-professional Programs: Accounting, Applied Mathematics, Art History, Art Therapy, Arts for Communities, Arts Management, Asian Studies, Biology, Business Management, Chemistry, Communication Arts, Creative Writing, Dance, Digital Journalism, Drama Therapy, Economics, English and World Literatures, Environmental Studies, Fashion Studies, Forensic Psychology, Gender and Sexuality Studies, Graphic Design, History, International Studies, Journalism, Language Sciences, Law and Ethics, Music, Neuroscience, Philosophy, Photography, Political Science, Pre-dental, Pre-law, Pre-medical, Pre-veterinary, Psychology, Religious Studies, Social Work, Sociology, Speech-Language Pathology and Audiology, Studio Art, Theatre Arts

-33% from New York State (of which 20% from New York City)
+• 25% from New York State (of which 13% are from New York City)

 International Student Services: On-campus counseling and assistance from international office and advisement staff